abcnews/svelte-scrollyteller/README.md

     [
       {
         data: {
-          info: 'Some kind of config that is given when this marker is active' },
+          info: 'Any arbitrary data, returned to you when this marker is active' },
+        align: 'left', // optional: align the panels to the left or right
+        panelClass: 'my-custom-target', // optional: in case you want to style it manually
         nodes: [<DOM elements for this panel>]
       },
       {
         data: {
-          thing: 'This will be given when the second marker is hit' },
+          thing: 'Config when this second marker is hit' },
         nodes: [<DOM elements for this panel>]
       }
     ]

-When a new box comes into view `onMarker` will be called with the `data` of the incoming panel.
+When a new box comes into view the `on:marker` event will fire with the `data` of the incoming panel.

 ```html
 <script lang="ts">